-Milngavie Reservoir is an example of a Victorian parkland made up of a series of features that includes the buildings referred to as Barrachan and is contribution to its overall character and sense of place is acknowledged in its inclusion in HES’s Listed Building assessment of this site.
+Milngavie Reservoirs is an example of a Victorian parkland made up of a series of features that includes the buildings referred to as Barrachan and its contribution to the overall character and sense of place is acknowledged in its inclusion in HES’s Listed Building assessment.

-There’s also woodland to the west and former parkland to the south, which are neglected.
+The 19th-century Barrachan Farm features policy woodland to the west and areas of former parkland to the south.

-The driveway within this formal landscaped park passes through the designed landscape with careful planting design and although overgrown and neglected, offers visitors composed views and framed focal points along this route which culminate with the grand reveal of Barrachan House and its outbuildings.
+The driveway within this formal landscaped park passes through the designed landscape with careful planting design offers visitors composed views and framed focal points along this route which culminate with the grand reveal of Barrachan House and its outbuildings.
 The approaches and views are considered together as they work very closely in tandem.

 Scottish Water has neglected the maintenance of Barrachan House, Cottages and Outbuildings.
 The rationale being that any investment would be futile as there was no access road to the site as a consequence of the New Treatment Plant; this is despite the buildings forming part of the overall Category A listed Reservoirs site.

 It now appears that SW are on the verge of obtaining agreements from the landowners for the right to form an access road off the new WTW road to serve Barrachan.